jameswniu/research_doc_extraction_rag_agent/README.md

 ## What It Does

 - Reads any Excel file with survey responses
-- Auto-detects which columns are questions (no hardcoding needed)
+- Auto-detects which columns are questions
+- Infers the actual question text from responses (not just column names)
 - Groups responses into 3 themes per question
 - Picks representative quotes without duplicates
 - Writes executive summaries